kacperkos/GPUfinder-2017/README.md

 2. Configure system GLOBALS in file /inc/config.php
 3. Create empty MySQL database and run SQL commands from file db_structure.sql
 4. Enter database details into /inc/dbconnect.php
-5. Upload files to your FTP server.
+5. Upload all files from /php_source to your FTP server.

 Tool is ready!
 To start calculations you'll have to add at least one cryptocurrency and GPU.